Student Dispatches During California Wildfire

 “I’ve always had a desire to help people,” said Hyatt.
 “That’s why I chose this program and why I enjoy being a dispatcher.
 I want more opportunity to give back.

-Recently, Hyatt found herself helping the community as a dispatcher during the Woolsey wildfire.
+Recently, Hyatt found herself helping the community as a dispatcher during a string of November 2018 California wildfires, specifically, the Woolsey wildfire.

 This destructive wildfire burned 96,949 acres of land, destroyed 1,643 structures, killed three people and prompted the evacuation of more than 295,000 people.
 Hyatt said her station has encountered wildfires in the past, but nothing to this degree.